Design is always a contentious issue as we all have differing tastes, and whilst people

 Lusher, a German Professor of Psychology widely recognized for his colour theories,

-advises things like light blue for creative businesses, yet the ANZ Bank seems to be doing
+advises things like a light blue for creative businesses, yet the ANZ Bank seems to be doing

 OK with light blue, as does Oral-B. These theories only paint the broadest picture, and